flathub-infra/documentation/docs/02-for-app-authors/10-verification.md

 ### Website

 To verify an app is associated with a specific website, Flathub uses the app ID in reverse domain name notation to look for a well-known URI.
-For example, an app ID `com.example.App` would require verifying the `example.com` domain with a response at `https://example.com/.well-known/org.flathub.VerifiedApps.txt` containing the unique code provided by the Flathub website during the verification process.
+For example, an app ID `com.example.App` would require verifying the `example.com` domain with a response at `https://example.com/.well-known/org.flathub.VerifiedApps.txt` containing the unique token provided by the Flathub website during the verification process.

-The verification code is unique and unchanging for each app; if multiple apps are verified under the same domain, include each on its own line.
+The verification token is unique and unchanging for each app; if multiple apps are verified under the same domain, include each token on its own line.
 Lines beginning with `#` are ignored and can be used as comments.
 For example:

 ```ini
 # com.example.App